-Revenue was \$3.1 million for the three months ended March 31, 2019.
-No revenue was recognized for the three months ended March 31, 2018.
-The revenue for the three months ended March 31, 2019 was related to the Gilead Collaboration Agreement, which was executed in December 2018.
+Revenue was \$5.0 million for the three months ended June 30, 2019.
+The revenue for the three months ended June 30, 2019 was related to the Gilead Collaboration Agreement, which was executed in December 2018.
 Revenue associated with the research and development and license performance obligations relating to the Gilead Programs is recognized as the research and development services are provided using a cost input method.
+No revenue was recognized for the three months ended June 30, 2018.